kyma-project/telemetry-manager/docs/contributor/releasing.md

      git push upstream {RELEASE_VERSION}
      ```

+10. If the previous release was a bugfix version that contains cherry-picked changes, these change might appear again in the generated change log.
+Edit the release description and remove redundant entries if necessary.

 ## Changelog

 Every PR's title must adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for an automatic changelog generation.
 It is enforced by a [semantic-pull-request](https://github.com/marketplace/actions/semantic-pull-request) GitHub Action.